Surrealism-All/SurrealismUI/README.md

 ![image-20230910110027145](https://github.com/syf20020816/SurrealismUI/blob/main/README/imgs/image-20230910110027145.png)

-### SURResult
+### SResult
-SURResult helps you easily build a quick prompt , you can build it in popup window
+SResult helps you easily build a quick prompt , you can build it in popup window
 #### properties
 - `in property <length> icon-size`: icon size
 - `in-out property <string> btn `: the content of the button